Supercharge your PowerPoint productivity with

 The Red-X problem is one of the most intractible ones we've seen in PowerPoint - there's no reliable solution for it, because so far there's been no reliable way to deliberately provoke the problem.
 Until you can provoke it, you can't figure out what's caused it, and until you know the cause, you can't fix it.

-But in the meanwhile, practice safe computing and keep the Martians annoyed.
+While we wait for a 100% fix, practice safe computing and keep the Martians annoyed.

 Did this solve your problem?
 If so, please consider supporting the PPT FAQ with a small PayPal donation.

-Page copy protected against web site content infringement by Copyscape Contents © 1995 - 2022 Stephen Rindsberg, Rindsberg Photography, Inc. and members of the MS PowerPoint MVP team.
-You may link to this page but any form of unauthorized reproduction of this page's contents is expressly forbidden.
+Page copy protected against web site content infringement by Copyscape Contents © 1995 - 2025 Stephen Rindsberg dba PPTools and the MS PowerPoint MVP team.

 Supercharge your PPT Productivity with PPTools